lkodinsson/MARS/Basic/PHB.md

 As you play the game your character will acquire experience points.
 These points can then be spent to improve your character's stats and skills, and to acquire new talents.
 Total experience points gained and total experience points spent are tracked separately.

 The rate at which characters gain experience is determined by what happens during a gaming session.
 As a baseline: each character receives 3 experience points at the end of every game session.
-For each player that met their character's goals during that session, all players receive an additional 1 experience point.
-This bonus stacks for each player that met their goals.
+For each player that met their character's motivations during that session, all players receive an additional 1 experience point.
+This bonus stacks for each player that met their motivations.
 If a major goal of the adventure is met then each player receives an additional 3 experience points.
 Additionally, the Game Master may award bonus experience for any other reason, either to all characters, or to individual characters.

 The spending of experience points to improve a character is done in between each game session.
 Players may only advance individual stats, skills, or talents, once each, at each opportunity.